Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: TOP PICK

-WHY WE LIKE IT: This durable model has masterful design and is very easy to handle, making it a great top pick.
+WHY WE LIKE IT: This durable model has a masterful design and is very easy to handle, making it a great top pick.
 It’s a perfect fit for offices and busy venues.

 Hamilton Beach already has amazing lines of kitchen products, so we weren’t surprised that they also make a great reusable coffee filter.
 This gold-tone stainless steel filter has one of the finest meshes of any filter we reviewed, excellent for creating a clean pour (check out our guide below to learn more about taste differences, too).
 It’s also dishwasher safe and simple to clean with just a thorough rinsing.
+If you want more gadgets with these features, you might be interested in our best coffee maker list.

 Award: HONORABLE MENTION